-Climbing the traditional corporate ladder, rung by rung, works for a lot of people.
-They join an organisation, with or without further or higher education, and advance their career by shifting from role to role once certain criteria are met, with their salary and responsibility -and often also their level of authority – increasing as they climb the ranks.
+Climbing the traditional corporate ladder, rung by rung, works for many people.
+They join an organisation and advance their career by shifting from role to role.
+They change their salary authority and responsibility as they climb the ranks.

-Still, this formal process isn’t for everyone, especially in today’s world of constant change and disruption.
+Still, this process isn’t for everyone.
 Take me, for example.
-I’m now a technologist, passionate about diverse talent in our industry, but I studied Environmental Science, which, although a STEM subject, had way too many lab coats and wellies for my liking.
-On top of that, I didn’t enter the workforce through a graduate scheme, instead following my childhood hobby – playing around with technology, just like my dad – and started off at EY as an IT Trainer.
-I then
+I’m now a technologist, passionate about diverse talent in our industry, but I studied Environmental Science.
+Even though it’s a STEM subject, it had way too many lab coats and wellies for my liking!
+On top of that, I didn’t enter the workforce through a graduate scheme, I followed my childhood hobby of playing around with technology.
+So I started at EY as an IT Trainer.

-This sort of career is what Helen Tupper and Sarah Ellis, co-founders of award-winning career-improvement company Amazing If, call a “squiggly career”.
+This sort of career is what Helen Tupper and Sarah Ellis call a “squiggly career”.
 In their best-selling 2020 book, The Squiggly Career, they explain that frequent and fluid movement between roles, industries, locations, and even careers is becoming the new normal.

 A squiggly career might be the best choice for an individual, but it won’t always be the easiest.
 Tupper and Ellis warn their readers that while the squiggly career can be stressful and overwhelming, knowing how to make the most of one can lead to a world of opportunity,